th2-net/th2-common-j/README.md

 ### 3.37.1

 + Fixed:
-  + When creating the `CommonFactory` from k8s the logging configuration is downloaded as well
+  + When creating the `CommonFactory` from k8s the logging configuration wouldn't be downloaded

 ### 3.37.0